jack-song/jack-song.github.io/about.md

 [projects]: /projects/

-Hi!
 I'm currently studying as a Software Engineer at the University of Waterloo, Canada.
 I really like making things.
-I'd love to discuss anything I have up on my site, even remotely related, so to get the important stuff out of the way, I can be contacted at:
+I'd love to discuss anything even remotely related to I have up on my site:

 :envelope: jackthesong (at) gmail.com

 ###My other interests
+{:.bar-heading}

 Things I like, in no particular order: